elhudson/hubris-web/README.md

-# hubris-web
-HUBRIS

-An interactive character sheet for the Habitually Underbuilt Roleplay Integrated System, or HUBRIS, created by Nadav Elata with documentation (mostly) by El Hudson.
+# hubris-webAn interactive character sheet for the Habitually Underbuilt Roleplay Integrated System, or HUBRIS, created by Nadav Elata with documentation (mostly) by El Hudson.